pdf-raku/Font-FreeType-raku/doc/BitMap.md

 ### pixel-mode()

-The rendering mode.
+The rendering pixel mode.
 One of:

   * *FT_PIXEL_MODE_NONE*